tannerwheeler/math5620/powerMethod.md

 		times = times + 1;
 	}

+	// Use old matrix xStart instead of implementing a new matrix vector.
+	// These three lines are the computation (A * x * x)/(x * x)
 	xStart = matrix * xEnd;
 	xStart = xStart.transpose() * xEnd;
 	xStart = xStart / (xEnd.transpose() * xEnd);